HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Foundry/voltmx_foundry_windows_install_guide/Content/DB_PRe-reqs.md

 *   If you are using Volt MX Foundry installer to setup Volt MX Foundry database, then please choose the below options based on your Oracle database version.

-    *   If Oracle database is created with PDB option of Oracle 12c, use service name pointing to PDB in the JDBC URL such as `pdborcl` or `pdbmfdb`{% highlight voltMx %}jdbc:oracle:thin:@<Database_Host_IP>:1521/pdbmfdb
+    *   If Oracle database is created with PDB option of Oracle 12c, use service name pointing to PDB in the JDBC URL such as `pdborcl` or `pdbmfdb`{% highlight VoltMx %}jdbc:oracle:thin:@<Database_Host_IP>:1521/pdbmfdb
         {% endhighlight %}<br>For example: jdbc:oracle:thin:@192.168.1.2:1521/pdbmfdb<br>
 *   But if your database is 11g or 12c without PDB, then you can use `ORACLE_SID` in the JDBC URL such as  `orcl`  or  `mfdb`.{% highlight voltMx %}jdbc:oracle:thin:@<Database_Host_IP>:1521:mfdb
         {% endhighlight %}<br>For example: jdbc:oracle:thin:@192.168.1.2:1521:mfdb